PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 identifiers to groups.
-For example, *Io* can either refer to a genus of plants from the aster family, or to a genus of molluscs; the genus *Mus* (of which the house mouse *Mus musculus* is a species), contains a sub-genus *also* named *Mus*.
-Conversely, the same species can have several names, which are valid
+For example, *Io* can either refer to a genus of plants from the aster family, or to a genus of molluscs; the genus *Mus* (of which the house mouse *Mus musculus* is a species), contains a sub-genus *also* named *Mus* (within which *Mus musculus* is located).
+Conversely, the same species can have several names, which are valid synonyms: for example, the domestic cow *Bos taurus* admits *Bos primigenius taurus* as a valid synonym.
+In addition to binomial names, the same species can be known by many vernacular (common) names, which are language or even region-specific: *Ovis aries*, for example, has valid English vernaculars including lamb, sheep, wild sheep, and domestic sheep.

-synonyms: for example, the domestic cow *Bos taurus* admits *Bos primigenius taurus* as a valid synonym.
-Taxonomic nomenclature also changes regularly, with groups being split, merged, or moved to a new position in the tree of life; this is, notably, a common occurrence with viral taxonomy, each subsequent version of which can differ markedly from the last; compare, *e.g* @Lefkowitz2018VirTax to
+Finally, taxonomic nomenclature changes regularly, with groups being split, merged, or moved to a new position in the tree of life; this is, notably, a common occurrence with viral taxonomy, each subsequent version of which can differ markedly from the last; compare, *e.g* @Lefkowitz2018VirTax to
-@Walker2020ChaVir.
+@Walker2020ChaVir, where entire viral sub-trees were split, re-organized, and created within just two years.
+These taxonomic changes have profound implications for the way we perceive biodiversity at global scales [@Meier2009BioRes], to the point were taxonomic revisions should sometimes be actively conducted to improve *e.g.* conservation outcomes [@Melville2021RetApp].

 To add to the complexity, one must also consider that most taxa names are at some point manually typed, which has the potential to introduce additional